 Buying guide: how to choose your diamond

-Each diamond is a unique marvel, evaluated according to four essential criteria: Size (Cut), Color (Color), Purity (Clarity) and Carat.
-These 4Cs determine not only the beauty and value of a diamond, but also its distinctiveness.
-Understanding these criteria will allow you to choose the perfect diamond that fits your tastes and budget.
-Whether you are looking for the dazzling brilliance of an exceptional cut, the purity of a diamond without inclusions, or the rarity of a particular color, the 4Cs will guide you in your decision.
+Each diamond is a unique marvel, assessed according to four essential criteria: Cut, Color, Clarity, and Carat.
+These 4Cs determine not only a diamond’s beauty and value, but also its distinctive character.
+Understanding these criteria will help you choose the perfect diamond to match your tastes and your budget.
+Whether you are looking for the dazzling brilliance of an exceptional cut, the purity of an inclusion-free diamond, or the rarity of a particular color, the 4Cs will guide your decision.

-Cutting is not just about shape, but how the diamond is cut to reflect light.
+Cut is not just about shape, but about how the diamond is fashioned to reflect light.
 A well-cut diamond will shine more, whatever its shape.
 From the classic round brilliant cut to the elegant pear shape (like our Loop Pear ring!), each cut has its own charm.

-It's important to note that some diamond cuts make a stone appear larger than its carat weight.
-For example, pear and marquise cuts tend to appear larger than their actual carat weight, providing excellent visual value for money.
+It is important to note that certain diamond cuts can make a stone appear larger than its carat weight.
+For example, pear and marquise cuts tend to look larger than their actual carat weight, offering excellent visual value for money.

-The quality of the size is evaluated according to three main criteria:
+Cut quality is assessed according to three main criteria:

 1. Cut: Excellent, Very Good, Good, Fair, Poor